Skip to main content

 Why Use Driver-Based Planning

-Driver-based planning is characterized by using formulas that rely on a thorough understanding of the relationship between the independent and dependent variables used to model outcomes.
-A simple example of driver-based modeling is forecasting sales by using a rate multiplied by units formula.
+Driver-based planning is characterised by using formulas that rely on a thorough understanding of the relationship between the independent and dependent variables used to model outcomes.
+A simple example of driver-based modelling is forecasting sales by using a rate multiplied by units formula.
 A big strength of driver-based models is that they allow for quick and easy what-if analysis.
-All you need to do to see the results of different scenarios is to change a variable and the results flow through your model to let you see the outcome.
-These models provide great flexibility, but they require a deep understanding on the part of the modeler of how the variables affect each other.
-These models can also require more time up-front to develop than judgment-based or statistical models.
+All you need to do to see the results of different scenarios is to change a variable, and the results flow through your model to let you see the outcome.

-When creating a driver-based model it is important to produce one that is not overly detailed or complex, but one that is accurate and actionable.
+When creating a driver-based model, it is important to produce one that is not overly detailed or complex but one that is accurate and actionable.
 Avoid complexity by adding variables if they do not provide analytical benefits.
 Starting with the chart of accounts is not a good idea.
 The model should focus on key performance drivers.

 Identifying Key Drivers (80/20)

 Every planning professional I’ve ever met is familiar with the Pareto Principle, also known as the 80/20 rule.
 It simply says that roughly 20% of inputs account for 80% of outputs.
-The interesting thing is, most people I’ve met routinely ignore this principle.
+The interesting thing is, that most people I’ve met routinely ignore this principle.

 A little analysis will tell you where the 20% are in your business.
 This will then be your focus when you’re designing your driver-based model.
 You may not need to use driver-based planning for every item you want to forecast.
-Let your 80/20 analysis steer your modeling.
+Let your 80/20 analysis steer your modelling.
 Your planning should integrate the operational elements of the business, not just financial data from the general ledger.
-Many of the drivers you will want to evaluate include non-financial, operational, variables.
+Many of the drivers you will want to evaluate include non-financial, operational, and variables.
 Here are some examples of financial and operational drivers:

 Examples of Financial Drivers: